joestubbs/coe379L-sp24/docs/projects/project04.rst

 The initial proposal will be worth 4 points.
-Groups or individuals that do not submit the proposals by the due date will lose the 4 points and will still be required to get a proposal approved in order to submit the final project.
+Groups or individuals that do not submit the proposals by the due date will lose the 4 points and will still be required to get a proposal approved in order to submit the final project. **Commit your initial proposal to your project 4 git repository.**

 We will review all initial proposals by end of day Wednesday, April 17th.
 For proposals that need modifications, we will notify you before class on Thursday, April 18th, and you should